 No. The Health Service Fee is a mandatory charge billed to all students every semester that they are attending classes at the College.
 This fee is used to cover the costs and expenses associated with operating the Health Services facility located in Loyola Hall.

-The College has developed a portal to access our student academic records system (STAR) for parents and other authorized users.
-The student controls who has access to the parent portal and what information they may view.
+The College has partnered with TouchNet Bill+Payment for parents and other authorized users to access statements, current account activity, payment plans, and one-time payment options.
+The student controls who has access to TouchNet Bill+Payment and what information they may view.
 Under FERPA (Family Education Rights and Privacy Act), a student’s account is private unless he/she grants access to it.
 A student can grant access to others by creating an authorized user account.
 If no authorized user is established, only the student will have access to his/her e-bill and grades.
 Students are encouraged to grant access to their parents.

 Most 529 plans send checks directly to the College, either based on an invoice supplied by the holder of the 529 plan OR by completing a form with the 529 plan requesting a certain dollar amount.
 There are a few plans that request that the College work with them as Third Party Payers.
 This means that we will have to invoice the 529 plan and will not anticipate, on the student account directly, the amount to be sent to the College.
 These 529 plans include the Florida Prepaid Plan.